summerwind/whitebox-controller/docs/getting-started.md

 ## Creating configuration file

-To implement a controller, first create a configuration file for Whitebox Controller.
+To implement a controller, create a configuration file for Whitebox Controller.
 The configuration file defines which resources you want to watch the changes and which commands you want to execute when changes are made.

 Create a configuration file as follows.
 This configuration file defines the configuration to watches the status of 'Hello' custom resource and to execute the command `reconciler.sh` when changes are made.